SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

-In this file it is explained how functions of each module work.
+In this file it is explained how functions of each script work.

 # Evolutions module
 It's made use of function from numpy and pickle libraries.